NSHipster/articles/2014-03-31-avspeechsynthesizer.md

 ## Supported Languages

-Mac OS 9 users will no doubt have fond memories of the old system voices: Bubbles, Cellos, Pipe Organ, Bad News.
+Mac OS 9 users will no doubt have fond memories of the old system voices: Bubbles, Cellos, Pipe Organ, and Bad News.

 > These can still be installed on Mac OS X. Just look under the "English (United States) - Novelty" voices in the "Dictation & Speech" preference pane.